1,500 farm union representatives from across India to come together at national convention | Headlines

 Over 1,500 representatives of farm unions from across the country will come together to discuss future strategies for the ongoing farmers' protest during the national convention on August 26 and 27, farmer leaders said.

-The two-day convention at the Singhu border is being held to mark the completion of nine months of the farmers’ agitation against the three contentious farm laws.
+The convention at the Singhu border is being held to mark the completion of nine months of farmers' agitation against the three contentious farm laws.

 ''Unlike our other events, the national convention is not going to be a mass gathering or a rally.
 Instead, 1,500 representatives of farmer unions from across the country will come together for two days at the Singhu border to discuss strategies to sharpen and intensify our protests,'' farmer leader Abhimanyu Kohar told PTI.